nas256/ece3400_team13/labs/lab3.md

 <img src="https://imgur.com/6DjoHtC.jpg" width="300">

-Once we had verified the correct triangle wave on the oscilloscope, we connected the output (pin 16) of the DAC to the input of the stereo phone jack socket (one of the exterior pins) and again connected one of the FPGA ground pins to the ground pin of the socket (setup shown below).
+Once we had verified the correct triangle wave on the oscilloscope, we connected the output (pin 16) of the DAC to the input of the stereo phone jack socket (one of the exterior pins) and again connected one of the FPGA ground pins to the ground pin of the socket.
 We plugged the speaker jack into the socket and were able to hear the sound of the triangle wave.

 ### Outputting a simple sine wave